Who We Are

 The Skill Mill was then launched to provide young people taking part in the sessions with progression routes into employment.
 The first site Skill Mill site was set up in Newcastle in 2014, others soon followed in the North of England and even in the Estonian capital, Tallinn.

-In 6 years, The Skill Mill has employed 127 young people in the UK.
-Just 15 of those have been re-convicted.
+In 10 years, The Skill Mill has employed 450 young people in the UK.
+Just 33 of those have been re-convicted.
 This means our re-conviction rate is just 7.3%, compared to a counter factual of 63% for young offenders with 11+ convictions.
 75% of the young people The Skill Mill has employed have progressed to further employment, education, or training.